Observable

 Warning

-If the observable returned from selector, on subscription, synchronously publishes a new element upstream, then the selector will be triggered again.
+If the observable returned from selector, on subscription, synchronously emits a new element upstream, then the selector will be triggered again.
 This can cause a endless loop in which we endlessly resubscribe to the returned observable.
 If this is the case, make sure to have an exit condition, from which the subscription doesn’t publish elements upstream anymore, to avoid blocking the thread in which this operator is being called.

 As a very simplified example, the following code causes an endless loop: